 The Stop’s Green Barn at 601 Christie St. is a unique urban agriculture hub.
-It offers a greenhouse, community gardens, youth programming, a bake oven, a compost demonstration centre, and our year-round Farmers’ Market.
+It offers a greenhouse, community gardens, a commercial kitchen, a bake oven, a compost demonstration centre, and our year-round Farmers’ Market.

 Our greenhouse and sheltered garden provide year-round growing space and an inspired environment for the community to learn and share agricultural knowledge, grow culturally diverse foods and support community food access.

 The Greenhouse works throughout the late winter to produce thousands of seedlings for community gardens across the city.
 The rest of the year is spent producing food and our Microgreens social enterprise program.
 Half of the harvest goes directly home with community members, and the rest is used in Stop programs, such as our Community Meal Program and Food Bank.

 We partner with the Sagatay program from Na-Me-Res (Native Men’s Residence) to animate the garden at Hillcrest Park, which includes the Mashkikii;aki’ing (Medicine Earth) Medicine Wheel Garden.